D-I-Projects/DiscordBotCreator/Example_Use.md

-If you only want to use in Terminal, the GUI is currently in development!
+# Terminal Guide
+GUI is in development and will be finished soon!

 from launcher import *